 Use a soft cotton cloth to remove whatever excess gold pieces remain.
 The cloth will also soften the gold layer, giving it a gorgeous, long-lasting warmth.

 If you have used 23 kt gold or higher gold leaf, then you do not have to worry about sealing it.
 Anything lower than 23 k or mixed with copper or silver will need to be sealed since there is a chance of it tarnishing.

 You want to avoid sealers for outdoor applications, if possible.
 Generally, sealers break down within 5 years, leaving behind a hazy look.
 Proper gilding with genuine gold leaf can last for 20-30 years outside without any sealing required.

 Apply Gold Leaf on Exterior Surfaces: Answered

-Yes, gold leaf will last outdoors.
+Yes, real gold leaf will last outdoors.
+Applying gold leaf to get an exterior gilt surface is very possible.
 You need 23 kt or above and have to seal the gold correctly.
 Unsealed, gold leaf can last for about 20-30 years.
 A seal will extend the lifespan of your gold leaf by 5 or more years.